newjersey/navigator.business.nj.gov/content/src/fundings/nj-brownfields-assistance.md

 displayName: brownfields-assistance-center
 urlSlug: nj-brownfields-assistance
 id: nj-brownfields-assistance-center-njit
+sidebarCardBodyText: The NJ Brownfields Assistance Center provides free guidance, tools, and resources to New Jersey county and municipal governments interested in redeveloping and reclaiming brownfield sites.
 openDate: ""
 dueDate: ""
+summaryDescriptionMd: >+
-summaryDescriptionMd: The NJ Brownfields Assistance Center provides free guidance, tools, and resources to New Jersey county and municipal governments interested in redeveloping and reclaiming brownfield sites.
+  The NJ Brownfields Assistance Center provides you with free guidance, tools, and resources if you're part of a New Jersey county or municipal government interested in redeveloping and reclaiming brownfield sites.

 callToActionLink: https://www.njit.edu/njbrownfields/
 callToActionText: Learn More
 fundingType: technical assistance